annuhpark/annuhpark/README.md

 ## Fun Facts: :eyes:
 - I'm left handed.
 That being said, I have the coolest & possibly the weirdest handwriting. :raised_hand_with_fingers_splayed:
-- Back in my art school days, I used to love drawing any kind of fruit to calm me down.
-It still stays with me until this very day. :woman_artist:
+- I like drawing fruit to calm down. :woman_artist:
 - Big fan of true crime documentaries. :nerd_face:
 - No matter what the weather is, I only drink iced coffee. :ice_cube:
 - When I'm not coding, you can find me exploring museums, taking strolls at the beach or trying new dessert shops!